 4. The Genesis community offers a ton of support

 Using such a popular framework means there are hundreds of tutorials and knowledgable people out there to offer support.
 StudioPress (the company that created the Genesis Framework) has a great forum for any support you could need, along with a resource list of tutorials to help you customize your child theme.
-I’m also going to start a series about customizing a blog built on the Genesis Framework, so if you have any tutorials you’d love to see, let me know in the comments!

 5. Non-coders can have a beautiful blog up in minutes